 Call for Code: The Weather Company and you

-Each year, it seems the number of extreme weather and natural disasters that occur set a new record.
-The frequency of these events continue to increase year after year.
+Exhaustive scientific research has confirmed changing weather and temperature patterns, rapidly rising sea levels, and an intensifying proliferation of extreme weather events around the world.
+The frequency of these weather events continue to increase year after year.
 And the impact they have on people and the amount of damage they cause are escalating.

 Severe and devastating weather is not going away.
 It is only going to get worse, according to the National Climate Assessment.
-In 2018, extreme weather events affected over 60 million people, according to the Centre for Research on the Epidemiology of Disasters.
+By the year 2100, global temperatures are projected to increase 3 to 5 degrees Celsius (5.4 to 9 degrees Fahrenheit).

 Call for Code

 Call for Code is a challenge to the world’s developers.
-It aims to get developers thinking about natural disasters and driving positive change by creating solutions that lessen the impacts from a natural disaster.
-Developers are called upon to use their skills to help save lives.
+It aims to get developers thinking about climate change and creating solutions that lessen the impacts from changing weather.
+Developers are called upon to use their skills to help fight the climate crisis.

 The Weather Company

 We cannot control the weather, but we can better understand it.
-In doing so, we can use data and analytics to get ahead of an occurrence and reduce the impact severe weather can have on our communities.
-We can better predict, prepare, and recover from extreme weather and natural disasters events with the right knowledge!
+In doing so, we can use data and analytics to get ahead of an occurrence and reduce the impact severe weather caused by climate change can have on our communities.
+We can better predict, prepare, and recover from extreme weather and climate impacts.

 Solving problems where weather is involved, or more specifically any application that takes into account weather conditions, means we need access to the weather data itself.